Anahit: Armenian Anahit and Persian Anahita

+Anahit's worship, posibly borrowed from the Iranians during the Median invasion or the early Achaemenid period or from Urartian goddess Arubani possibly an early form of Anahit., was of paramount significance in Armenia.
+According to Matthew Canepa, Christoph Baumer, and Richard Foltz, Anahit as well as Aramazd, Vahagn, Mihr, and Tir were of Iranian origin and that Iranian religions heavily influenced major Armenian deities.

+Hamazasp Khachatryan cites K. Melik Pashayan's research claiming that Anahit does not come from the Persian Anahita, but from a common ancient Eastern origin, she is a local goddess, her worship was formed in very ancient times in the region of Hayasa-Azzi under the influence of Asia Minor.

+Many Armenian authors reject Anahit's Iranian origins.

 Temples dedicated to Anahit

-In Armenia, Anahit worship was established in Erez, Armavir, Artashat and Ashtishat.
+In Armenia, worship of Anahit was established in Erez, Armavir, Artashat and Ashtishat.
 A mountain in the Sophene district was known as Anahit's throne (Athor Anahta).
 The entire district of Erez, in the province of Akilisene (Ekeghiats), was called Anahtakan Gavar.

 According to Plutarch, the temple of Erez was the wealthiest and the noblest in Armenia.
 During the expedition of Mark Antony in Armenia, the statue was broken to pieces by the Roman soldiers.
 Pliny the Elder gives us the following story about it: Emperor Augustus, being invited to dinner by one of his generals, asked him if it were true that the wreckers of Anahit's statue had been punished by the wrathful goddess.
 "No!" answered the general, "on the contrary, I have today the good fortune of treating you with one part of the hip of that gold statue."
 The Armenians erected a new golden statue of Anahit in Erez, which was worshiped before the time of St. Gregory Illuminator.

 The annual festivity of the month Navasard, held in honor of Anahit, was the occasion of great gatherings, attended with dance, music, recitals, competitions, etc. The sick went to the temples in pilgrimage, asking for recovery.
 The symbol of ancient Armenian medicine was the head of the bronze gilded statue of the goddess Anahit.

 Historians' accounts of Anahit

 According to Agathangelos, King Trdat extolls the "great Lady Anahit, the glory of our nation and vivifier ...; mother of all chastity, and issue of the great and valiant Aramazd."
 The historian Berossus identifies Anahit with Aphrodite, while medieval Armenian scribes identify her with Artemis.
-According to Strabo, Anahit's worship included rituals of sacred prostitution, but later Christian writers do not mention such custom.
+According to Strabo, Anahit's worship included rituals of sacred prostitution, but later Christian writers do not mention such a custom.

-Relation to the Avestan Anahita

-The name corresponds to Avestan Anahita (Aredvi Sura Anahita), a similar divine figure.